vanallenlab/moalmanac/docs/description-of-inputs.md

 `--output-directory` allows users to specify an output directory to write outputs to, the current working directory will be used if unspecified.

 ## Preclinical databases
 `--preclinical-dbs` expects a file path to the [preclinical-databases.ini](../moalmanac/preclinical-databases.ini) file.
+This argument and ini file are required to run either module that either:
+- Looks at the efficacy of relationships in cancer cell lines
+- Performs genomic similarity to cancer cell lines

 This config file contains a single section `preclinical` that lists the following:
 - `root` - path to `datasources/preclinical/` directory